 - Consider hiring an exporter who can help you with the legal process and find cars that meet all requirements for importation into the United States.
 Remember to get quotes and add this to the total cost.

 - To get the best price, compare prices offered by various merchants in other nations.
 Researching the seller's background and getting references can help ensure no red flags are raised.
-Reviewing the car's warranty and maintenance history is also crucial.
+Reviewing the warranty and maintenance history is also crucial.

-Overlooking any of these steps can hinder the successful completion of a well-researched and legal importation of your dream car.
-This guide is to help take out the guesswork and give you a good plan of action by those who can attest to prior success in importing vehicles into the USA.
+Overlooking any of these steps can hinder the successful completion of a well-researched and legal importation of your dream automobile.
+This guide is to help take out the guesswork and give you a good plan of action by those who can attest to prior success in importing into the USA.

 Worldwide Experience